peanutbuttertoastt/CRWR2900-draft/draft.md

 toss behind you
 wrinkled paper
 crinkled mess
-mazes in heads
+mazes inside of heads

 I am not a clue
 I am not
 Etcha-sketch
 make your own art
-scribble
+shake off
-out mistakes
+your mistakes

 I am not soap
 I am not